wilsto/pool-monitor-card/README.md

 ## Description

-The "Pool Monitor Card" is a Home Assistant plugin that displays information from **<span style="color:orange">19 predefined sensors for your pool</span>**:
+The "Pool Monitor Card" is a Home Assistant plugin that displays information from **<span style="color:orange">19 predefined sensors for your pool</span>**, allowing you to easily monitor these important aspects of your swimming pool and make any necessary adjustments to ensure that the water is safe and comfortable for swimming.
 <div style="display: flex; flex-direction: column; gap: 15px; margin: 20px 0; font-family: Arial, sans-serif; color: #333;">

 | Icons | Category | Parameters |